Skip to main content

 print(f"Output shape: {output.shape}")

-The expected output is (weight values will vary):
+The expected output is (weight values vary):

 Output shape: [Dim(2), Dim(3)]